ml-retrospectives/ml-retrospectives.github.io/_pages/06_faq.md

 ### Q: Help!
 I don't know how to make a pull request!

+There are some guides on how to make a pull request online, such as [here](https://help.github.com/en/articles/creating-a-pull-request).
+If you're still confused, reach out and contact *ml.retrospectives@gmail.com*.

+### Q: I'm a senior researcher and don't have a GitHub account.
+What do I do?

+We can likely find a way to accommodate you --- reach out and contact *ml.retrospectives@gmail.com*.

 ### Q: This is never going to work!
 Researchers are too self-interested!